MALTA YACHT CHARTER

 Book your Malta yacht charter and discover centuries of captivating history, beautiful beaches and friendly locals.

-The Maltese archipelago of Malta, Gozo and Comino has everything you could wish for during your Mediterranean yacht charter: a fabulous coastline with stunning beaches and bright azure waters, some picturesque fortified towns, an interesting baroque architecture and delicious Sicilian-inspired gastronomy.
-The archipelago is infused with Italian, British, North African and Arabic culture as evidenced by the local cuisine as well as the architecture and the lifestyle of its welcoming inhabitants.
-Head to Malta for your next yacht charter and you will discover a preserved land with a lot more than its beautiful beaches.
-Malta has a wealth of historical attractions, so make sure you spend some time ashore.
+The Maltese archipelago includes the islands of Malta, Gozo and Comino and has everything you could wish for during your private Mediterranean yacht charter: a fabulous coastline with stunning beaches and crystal clear azure waters, some picturesque fortified towns, an interesting baroque architecture and delicious Sicilian-inspired gastronomy.
+The maltese islands are infused with Italian, British, North African and Arabic culture as evidenced by the local cuisine as well as the architecture and the lifestyle of their welcoming inhabitants.
+Book a luxury Malta yacht charter for your next holiday and you will discover a preserved land with a lot more than its beautiful beaches.
+Malta has a wealth of historical attractions, so make sure you step off your boat and spend some time ashore exploring.

 CRUISE!
 DISCOVER, TASTE, VISIT & ENJOY